duysqubix/MuOxi/README.md

 }
 ```

-Plan 4 lands this surface.
-Until then, downstream code reaches into the lower
+The registry/typeclass/hook layer (next on the roadmap) lands this surface.
+Until then, downstream code reaches into the lower layers
-layers (`muoxi/src/server/`, `db/src/objects/`) directly.
+(`muoxi/src/server/`, `db/src/objects/`) directly.
 See
 [`AGENTS.md`](AGENTS.md) for the current code map.

 ## Development